Ego-Surfing: Person Localization in First-Person Videos Using Ego-Motion Signatures: Experiments

 \subsubsection{Results}

-Fig.~\ref{fig:result_yks} and~\ref{fig:result_cmu} depict some results of target localization.
-In the first and second rows of Fig.~\ref{fig:result_yks}, the proposed methods successfully located a target person (the woman in the pink shirt) in two different points-of-view (green circles in the figure).
+Figure~\ref{fig:result_yks} presents some target localization results on our dataset.
+In the first and second rows of Figure~\ref{fig:result_yks}, {\bf Proposed} successfully located a target person (the woman in the pink shirt) in two different points-of-view (green circles in the figure).
 In the third and fourth rows, the target person (the man in the green shirt) was found regardless of the lighting conditions, while none of the two face recognizers could recognize both cases.
-In the bottom two rows, the proposed methods were able to distinguish between two people while the face detector detected only one.
-The target candidates in the background regions sometimes obtained the highest targetness score using our prior method {\bf YKS}~\cite{Yonetani2015} (the fourth and sixth examples in Fig.~\ref{fig:result_yks} and all the examples in Fig.~\ref{fig:result_cmu}).
-Because our trajectory-based approaches did not evaluate obvious background regions, {\bf Proposed (C+G)}, {\bf Proposed-25} and {\bf Proposed (C)} were able to work well even in such cases.
-The comparison between {\bf Proposed (C+G)} and {\bf Proposed (C)} illustrates the necessity of generic targetness.
-Correlation-based targetness sometimes became high in textured background regions such as in the second row of Fig.~\ref{fig:result_yks}.
+The bottom two rows show challenging cases where all the methods were not able to distinguish two people in the same observer video (\ie, {\bf Proposed} and {\bf Proposed-ES} detected a correct person on the fifth case while {\bf ES (Generic)} and {\bf YKS} worked only on the sixth case).
+The comparison between {\bf Proposed}, {\bf Corr-only}, and {\bf Generic-only} indicates that the correlation-based and generic targetness work complementary and are combined effectively in the proposed method.
+Figure~\ref{fig:result_cmu} shows results on the CMU dataset.
+Target candidates in the background regions sometimes obtained the highest targetness score incorrectly using {\bf YKS}~\cite{Yonetani2015}.
+Because our trajectory-based approaches did not evaluate obvious background regions, {\bf Proposed} worked more stably in such cases.

-Tab.~\ref{tab:auc_yks} and~\ref{tab:auc_cmu} describe AUC scores for each scene.
-Our approaches obviously outperformed baseline methods.
-While face recognizers eliminated incorrect detections of faces, they also failed to recognize target faces due to the high variability of facial appearances.
-On average, {\bf Proposed (C+G)} improved the AUC scores over {\bf YKS}.